Other gastrointestinal problems

 by

-In addition to IBS, there are a number of other gastrointestinal problems that originate in other diseases of the gastrointestinal tract.
+In addition to IBS, gastrointestinal problems may also be caused by other diseases of the digestive tract.
 In many cases, these must be ruled out before IBS can be diagnosed.
-Here is a brief summary of some common gastrointestinal problems.
+Here is a summary of some common gastrointestinal problems.

-Reflux disease or “heartburn / acid regurgitation” is a common gastrointestinal problem that affects almost every fifth Swede.
+Reflux disease or “heartburn/acid reflux” is a common gastrointestinal problem that affects between 10 to 30% of the European population.

-The symptoms are a burning sensation from the chest / throat when gastric juice comes up from the stomach.
-You can also have swallowing problems and some also experience a feeling of pressure over the chest.
-Heartburn can therefore be confused with heart problems.
+The symptoms are a burning sensation from the chest/throat when gastric juice comes back up from the stomach.
+You can also have swallowing problems and some people experience a feeling of pressure over the chest.
+Heartburn is sometimes mistaken for a heart attack or other heart problems.
 The acid reflux also causes some people to have a dry cough.

 Changes in lifestyle and different types of medications that suppress the acid can provide relief.